 INSIGHT is a health data research hub focused on eye health and associated conditions.
-We are one of seven hubs set up by the UK government to speed up research for new medicines and treatments, support quicker diagnoses and potentially save lives.
+We are one of a group of hubs set up with the support of Health Data Research UK, the national institute for health data science.
+The hubs were established to speed up research for new medicines and treatments, support quicker diagnoses and potentially save lives.

 We are committed to involving the public and patients in how INSIGHT works and its decision-making process.
 Find out more about our public and patient involvement and engagement.

 The benefits of INSIGHT